All Episodes

 But I just wanted to say, and I hope you don't take it too critically, but I'll try to explain it well.

-Um, you know, you were really very emotional about the unrest in Iraq, and I know there's a lot of people in Iran, not Iraq.
+You know, you were really very emotional about the unrest in Iraq, and I know there's a lot of people in Iran, not Iraq.

-I know there's a lot of people suffering over there, but I guess I just worry a little bit about the United States uh getting a little bit too involved in uh other countries' issues.
+I know there's a lot of people suffering over there, but I guess I just worry a little bit about the United States getting a little bit too involved in other countries' issues.

-And I remember in Iran, as a matter of fact, you know, we did have uh a pro-US guy over there, the Shah of Iran, and he had his own, as I recall, he had his own little private jails and tortures and all that, and finally there was a revolution there, and people really resented the United States for having kind of a yes man in there who was causing a lot of suffering, I guess, and now they have the Islamic Republic as a result of that.
+And I remember in Iran, as a matter of fact, you know, we did have a pro-U.S. guy over there, the Shah of Iran, and he had his own, as I recall, he had his own little private jails and torturers and all that.

-So I guess I Catherine, let me ask you a question.
+Catherine, let me ask you a question.

-I I think you agree with me.
+I think you agree with me.

 I don't want that either, right?